Luis García Montero: Personal life

-Since 1994 he has shared his life with writer Almudena Grandes.
+From 1994, until her death from cancer in 2021, García Montero was married to the writer Almudena Grandes.

 Controversies

 On 22 October 2008 García Montero was condemned for an injuries case against José Antonio Fortes, professor at the University of Granada.
 The poet in an article published in El País called Fortes "disturbing" for claiming that Lorcan poetry had been served as an ideological breeding ground for fascist poetry.
 In other writings, Fortes had attacked Francisco Ayala, Antonio Muñoz Molina, Joaquín Sabina, Gustavo Adolfo Bécquer and Rafael Alberti, as fascist writers or capitalism sellers.
 Judge Miguel Ángel Torres sentenced García Montero to pay a fine of €1,800 as well as another €3,000 to Fortes for serious publicity injuries.
 The poet referred to Fortes as an "indecent fool", and "disturbed", and in a meeting with other members of the department he referred to him by derogatory names.
 Although he thanked the many institutional and personal solidarity displays, García Montero announced a short time afterward a request for a leave of absence from the lecturer post that he had at the University of Granada, which he entered as a professor in 1981.
 He left a year later because he said he found the university department environment "unbreathable".

 Another controversy, about the Ciudad de Burgos Poetry Prize (2012), was reported in several Spanish newspapers.

 There has been conflict between the Instituto Cervantes and the Royal Spanish Academy, although both institutions are funded by the state and share a responsibility for promoting the Spanish language.
 The director of the Academy, Santiago Muñoz Machado, has criticised the Instituto.